Year over year, globally exported garlic declined by -14.8% compared to $3.14 billion during 2021.

-From a continental perspective, Asian countries sold over two-thirds (68.5%) of the world’s exported garlic during 2018 with shipments valued at $1.4 billion.
-In second place were European exporters at 21.1% while 8.1% of global garlic shipments originated from Latin America excluding Mexico but including the Caribbean.
+From a continental perspective, countries in Asia sold over two-thirds (68.7%) of the world’s garlic exports during 2022 with shipments valued at $1.84 billion.
+In second place were European exporters at 21.1% while another 6.8% of global garlic shipments originated from Latin America excluding Mexico but including the Caribbean.

 For research purposes, the 6-digit Harmonized Tariff System code prefix for garlic is 070320.

 Below are the 15 countries that exported the highest dollar value worth of garlic during 2022.

 - China: US$1.8 billion (67% of total garlic exports)

 - Argentina: $131.8 million (4.9%)

 - Netherlands: $82.6 million (3.1%)

 - Italy: $29 million (1.1%)

 - Chile: $26.4 million (1%)